 “EXT.
 GRANT’S HOUSE – DAY.”

-Now how to introduce and format characters.
-If a character is being introduced for the first time, their name should be in ALL CAPS to let the reader know they are a new character.
+If a character is introduced, their name should be in ALL CAPS and bolded to let the reader know they are a new character:

 Example of a Scene in Action

-Here’s an example scene I wrote introducing the above rules, along with a few more.
-(Quick note – when I introduce a new term, in action lines or in dialogue, it will be in bold):
+I wrote an example scene introducing the above rules and a few more.
+(Quick note – when I introduce a new term in action lines or dialogue, it will be in bold):

-Let’s pick up where the scene left off.
-It’s very important that you limit your description in your action lines to only things the viewer will be able to see or hear in the movie itself.
+You must limit your description in your action lines to only what the viewer can see or hear in the movie.

 That’s because page space on a screenplay is precious.
-One page of a screenplay is usually equivalent to one minute of screentime, give or take.
+One screenplay page is usually equivalent to one minute of screen time, give or take.

-But what if you want to indicate that something a character is saying is not what they really feel?
-That’s where parentheticals come in.
+Parentheticals indicate that something a character is saying is not how they feel.

-Parentheticals can be used between a character’s name and their dialogue to inform that dialogue, or used between sections of a character’s dialogue to indicate a change in tone or action.
+Parentheticals are used between a character’s name and their dialogue to inform that dialogue or between sections of a character’s dialogue to indicate a change in tone or action.

 Or if a character is talking to someone on the phone, when the person on the other line who is heard but not seen speaks, you would use a parenthetical next to their name to indicate they are not on screen.

-Here’s an example of all of the above, as well as how to format transitions like CUT TO: or FADE OUT:, which are always capitalized and right hand justified:
+Transitions like CUT TO: or FADE OUT: which are always capitalized and right-hand justified:

-By using “Intercut” you don’t have to use a new slugline every time one character does an action.
-This also helps make it clear that the conversation is happening over the course of one scene.
+Using “Intercut,” you don’t have to use a new slugline every time one character does an action.
+This helps make it clear that the conversation is happening in one scene.

 Writing “Shots” – Do or Don’t?

-Here’s a short example to wrap up our scene between John Wayne and the Racoons:
+Here’s a short example of wrapping up our scene between John Wayne and the Racoons:

 And there it is.
 If you are interested in reading the whole script in its totality, you can download and read it by clicking here:

-For those of you at home cheering for the Racoon, don’t worry: this fight is, surely, not over.
+For those at home cheering for the Racoon, don’t worry: this fight is, surely, not over.

-He’ll definitely be back to fight again another day with his other raccoon friend as a backup.
-Perhaps a raccoon ambush will await John Wayne next time he settles down at a campfire out in the bush?
+He’ll be back to fight another day again with his other raccoon friend as a backup.
+Perhaps a raccoon ambush will await John Wayne next time he settles at a campfire out in the bush?
 Stay tuned…

-Back on subject: to really learn the in’s and out’s of writing a screenplay that works, it’s always best to try it yourself.
+Back on the subject: to learn the ins and outs of writing a screenplay that works, it’s always best to try it yourself.